Yosna/Multi-Model-AI-Text-Generator/README.md

 ### LSTM Model

 A recurrent neural network using embedding, multi-layer LSTM, and projection back to vocab size.
 Learns long-range dependencies across sequences for improved generation.

+### GRU Model

+A gated recurrent unit network that efficiently models sequences with fewer parameters than LSTM, providing a balance between speed and performance.

 ### Transformer Model